PipelineAI/pipeline/docs/cluster/predict.md

 ```

 # AWS SageMaker
+_Note:  The following CLI commands use boto3 which expects your AWS credentials in `~/.aws/credentials`._

 ## Start the Model Server in the Kubernetes Cluster
 * `aws-iam-arn`: arn:aws:iam::...:role/service-role/AmazonSageMaker-ExecutionRole-...
 * `aws-instance-type`: Click [HERE](https://aws.amazon.com/sagemaker/pricing/instance-types/) for instance types.